 All OPERS members are in one of three retirement groups: Group A, Group B or Group C. The retirement group determines pension eligibility and benefit calculation.
 The group also affects when members will be eligible for health care coverage through OPERS.
-In 2018, a benefit recipient must have attained age 60 and have 20 years of qualifying health care service credit or have 30 years of qualifying health care service credit at any age under Group A; 32 years of qualifying health care service credit at any age or 31 years of service and minimum age 52 under Group B; and 32 years and age 55 under Group C to be eligible for OPERS retiree health care.
+In 2019, a benefit recipient must be age 60 and have 20 years of qualifying health care service credit or have 30 years of qualifying health care service credit at any age under Group A; 31 years of qualifying health care service credit at any age under Group B; and 32 years of qualifying health care service credit at any age under Group C to be eligible for OPERS retiree health care.